Kadyrka1/project_OpenTetrisClone_2026/README.md

-# project_OpenTetrisClone_2026

-Description:
+# 🎮 Tetris Arcade – LED Matrix Implementation

-This project is a standalone arcade implementation of the classic Tetris game, developed for learning and hardware integration purposes.
+A standalone hardware-based implementation of the classic Tetris game, designed and developed as an educational embedded systems project.

+This project recreates the traditional 10 × 20 Tetris board using a physical LED strip matrix and is intended to function as a complete arcade-style system.

+Developed in 2026 at Creapolis, Coburg, Germany.

+---

+## 📌 Project Overview

+This project focuses on combining software game logic with hardware control systems.
-The game is designed to run on a physical LED matrix display composed of a 10 × 20 LED strip arrangement, replicating the traditional Tetris board dimensions.
-The goal is to create a fully functional arcade-style system using programmable LED strips as the visual output.
+The goal is to build a fully functional Tetris arcade system using programmable LED strips arranged into a 10 × 20 matrix display.

-Developed in Creapolis, Coburg, Germany (2026).

-This project is intended strictly for educational and experimental purposes.
+The system is designed to:

+* Replicate classic Tetris gameplay mechanics
+* Control a physical LED matrix in real time
+* Operate as a standalone arcade unit
+* Serve as a learning platform for embedded programming and hardware integration

+This is a non-commercial educational recreation of the original Tetris concept.

+---

+## 🏗 System Architecture

+**Display:**
+10 × 20 LED strip matrix (200 individually addressable LEDs)

+**Core Components:**

+* Game logic engine
+* Piece generation and rotation system
+* Collision detection
+* Line clearing mechanics
+* LED rendering controller
+* Hardware input handling

+The architecture separates:

+* Game state logic
+* Rendering logic
+* Hardware abstraction

+This allows easier testing, debugging, and future scalability.

+---

+## 🧠 Learning Objectives

+* Embedded systems programming
+* Real-time LED control
+* Game state management
+* Modular software design
+* Hardware-software integration

+---

+## 👥 Authors

 Created by:

-Aidar Kadyr
+* Aidar Kadyr

-Khaya Mxenge
+* Khaya Mxenge

-Aadarash Nigel Pinto
+* Aadarash Nigel Pinto

-Siyu Chen
+* Siyu Chen

-Amy Cen
+* Amy Cen

-Technical Overview:

-10 × 20 LED matrix display

-Standalone arcade architecture

-Hardware-integrated LED strip system

-Educational recreation of the original Tetris concept
+Creapolis, Coburg, Germany
+2026

+---

-License
+## 📜 License

-This project is released under the MIT License.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+---

+## ⚠ Disclaimer

+This project is an independent educational recreation of the Tetris game concept.
+It is not affiliated with or endorsed by The Tetris Company.